 Carbon Fiber Heaters

 High-output heater for lambing pens, chicken coops or horse stables.
 Not recommended for use in chick brooders.

 Due to their high heat output, Carbon Fiber Heaters should be hung higher than heat lamps.
 This allows heat to disperse over a large area and prevents hot spots.
 Available in 600 or 1200 watt configurations.
 (Bulbs and lamps are not interchangeable.)

-Built-in “kill switch” turns the unit off if an unsafe angle occurs.
+Built-in “kill switch” turns the unit off if an unsafe angle (30°) occurs.
 So if it falls or is smashed, the heater is immediately disabled.
 Protects your buildings, livestock, poultry and pets.

 Carbon fiber bulbs have a very long life and are efficient—98% of watts become heat.

-- Unique internal tilt switch turns the unit off if an unsafe angle (greater than 30°) is reached.
+- Safety “kill switch” turns the unit off if an unsafe angle (greater than 30°) is reached

-- High-output carbon fiber bulbs produce 4–6 times more heat than conventional bulbs.
+- Carbon fiber bulbs produce 4–6 times more heat than conventional bulbs

-- Included reflecting cone directs heat downward toward livestock.
+- Reflecting cone directs heat downward toward livestock

-- Wire grill prevents animals or birds from contacting bulbs.
+- Wire grill prevents animals or birds from contacting bulbs

 When installing new bulbs, be sure to handle the bulb with a cloth or covering.
 This prevents oil transfer from your hands to the bulb, which reduces its usable life.